-Our small team is a mix of people, some have a lived experience of disability and all are passionate about the inclusion of people with disabilities in society and sharing their stories.
+Our small team is a mix of people, some have a lived experience of disability and all are passionate about the inclusion of people with disability in society and sharing their stories.

 Graeme Innes, Chair